Bishop Derrick Day’s faith statement is as follows:

 Baptism of the Holy Spirit

-I believe that the baptism of the Holy Spirit, with the evidence of speaking in other tongues and prophesying, is a gift from God to His children.
+I believe the Holy Spirit is given to all believers in the New Birth and that the baptism of the Holy Spirit, with the evidence of speaking in other tongues and prophesying is the internal activation of God’s power and a gift from God to His children.

 I believe that God is fully integrated with His Word, which is the essence of Holiness (Psalm 138:2), He is sanctified, or set apart, and made us so (John 17:17-19), and that we are sanctified and made holy by the sacrifice of Jesus (Hebrews 10:10).